Best Automated Screenshot Tool for Mac: Shotomatic vs Snagit vs CleanShot X

 Automation features:

-- Timed intervals — Configurable capture intervals in milliseconds, seconds, or minutes.
+- Timed intervals: Configure capture intervals in milliseconds, seconds, or minutes.

-- Window targeting — Select a specific window to capture; auto-focuses it when the session starts.
+- Window targeting: Select a specific window to capture and focus it when the session starts.

-- Preset workflows — Built-in presets for Kindle, manga, and other paginated content.
+- Preset workflows: Use built-in presets for Kindle, manga, and other paginated content.

-- Timelapse MP4 export — Turn screenshot sequences into smooth videos.
+- Timelapse MP4 export: Turn screenshot sequences into videos.

 Cons: